 Pre-Professional Health Sciences

-Pre-Professional Health Sciences (PPHS) at EMU is designed for students who wish enter careers in health science such as medicine, physical therapy, or other similar health related careers.
+Pre-Professional Health Sciences (PPHS) at EMU is designed for students who wish to enter careers in health science such as medicine, osteopathy, dentistry, veterinary medicine, physical therapy, exercise physiology, occupational therapy, optometry, podiatry, or graduate education and research in any area of biomedicine.

 Students who are service-oriented, compassionate, interested in health and human body issues, and academically competent can develop into skilled health care professionals.

-Our undergraduate program emphasizes quality academics and Christian empathy and prepares students for entrance into graduate level health professional programs.
+Our undergraduate program emphasizes cross-cultural awareness, critical thinking skills, quality academics and Christian empathy, preparing students for entrance into graduate-level health professional programs.

-Currently, there is a shortage of health care professionals in most areas and during the next decade the U.S. Department of Labor projects a growth of more than 25% in the health care industry, meaning more new jobs than any other industry.
+Currently, there is a shortage of health care professionals in most areas; during the next decade the U.S. Department of Labor projects a growth of more than 25% in the health care industry, meaning more new jobs than any other industry.

 Important documents for PPHS students: